 Fortunately, I was able to meet with Paul Smith, Director of Community Development Gloucester City Council, it was pleasing to talk to Paul, he knew about community radio from when he was at university.
 Paul arranged for Jonathan Magee Community Development Officer at GCC to work with and supports me to acquire funding to deliver GFM first broadcast.
 This subsequently led to a meeting with Keith Annis, Chair of Barton, Tredworth & Eastgate community Trust and led to me doing a presentation to the board of BT&ECT above Community Radio and my vision for GFM.

 The Board agreed to allow GFM to broadcast from The Trust Centre, fund the broadcast and training for volunteers in Bristol by CEED.
 Shirley Palmer, The Trust employee was instrumental in helping to get the training organised in Bristol

 GFM secured its first 28 day Restricted Service License to broadcast in October to coincide with UK Black History Month.
 On the 6 October 2000 GFM created history in Gloucester and broadcast for 22 days to the citizens of Gloucester, local volunteers ran GFM with the emphasis on local issues, information, advice and nonstop urban music for our multi-cultural community.

-I am very proud to say the community has confirmed the need for a community radio station in Gloucester.
-I am hopeful we will be able to continue serving the community.
+I am very proud to say the community confirmed the need for a community radio station in Gloucester and I am hopeful GFM will be able to continue serving the community.